CambridgeEngineering/PartIB-Computing-Device-Programming/interrupts.rst

 Some involve hardware solutions, trying to prevent rapid oscillations for instance using low pass filters.
 But here we are stuck with this button on the board...
-So the way forward is to fix is with software, another common approach.
+So the way forward is to fix it with software, another common approach.

 We will see here a quick and dirty fix to confirm that the issue is indeed related to switch bouncing.
-In the next section, we will discuss about proper solutions to this problem.
+In the next section, we will discuss proper solutions to this problem.

-What we want is to prevent the onButtonPress function to be called multiple times when the button is pressed and its state fluctuates for a little while.
+What we want is to prevent the ``onButtonPress`` function to be called multiple times when the button is pressed and its state fluctuates for a little while.
 To do this, we just need to force the program to wait a short time